datreeio/action-datree/README.md

 ![](/Resources/output.gif)

 In addition to Datree's standard output, Github's job summary feature is now supported 📝
+It will be exported in the output of the step by the name of: *DATREE_SUMMARY*

 Your job summary will look like this:

 ![](/Resources/jobsummary.png)